Hossain-Bin-Ishak/go-ecstasy-ride-sharing-app/README.md

 *** Version 1.0.0 ***

 #### App Description

 This a dynamic Ride Sharing web application with some amazing and awesome features.

 You will get:

 - All types of ride sharing options at a glace in the Home page.
-- Explore Option to get ride details with dynamic features.
+- Pick Ride Option to get ride details with dynamic features.

 Test the Live App: https://go-ecstasy.web.app/
 # # Web Techonology Used